Untitled Nas album: Release and promotion

 Nas released a mixtape with DJ Green Lantern titled The Nigger Tape on June 9, 2008.
 The mixtape, which was released through NasIndependenceDay.com, features three songs that were later included on the album, as well as various unreleased tracks.
-In July 2008, it was announced that apparel company Fila will be providing financial support for the album's marketing for one year.
-In exchange, Nas will wear Fila sneakers at his shows.
+In July 2008, it was announced that apparel company Fila would be providing financial support for the album's marketing for one year.
+In exchange, Nas was to wear Fila sneakers at his shows.